MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Results

 In general, for $E_{cc}$, the MAE is below $36\%$ but higher than $15\%$ of the peak ground truth $E_{cc}$ for all synthetic cases corresponding to homogeneous activation with added Perlin noise, except for the extreme case where the errors exceed $100\%$ as shown in Table \ref{tab:sum_MAE_noisy}.

-For ``Type 2'' synthetic data, we plot the analytical displacements in both $X$ (horizontal) and $Y$ (vertical) against their tracked equivalents obtained by running our optical flow pipeline (Fig. \ref{fig:type2_track}).
+For ``Type 2'' synthetic data, we plot the analytical displacements in both $X$ (horizontal) and $Y$ (vertical) against their tracked equivalents obtained by running our optical flow pipeline (Fig \ref{fig:type2_track}).
 The results reveal good agreement between the two with $R^2$ values of $0.998$ and $0.984$ for displacements in $X$ and $Y$, respectively.
+In Fig \ref{fig:type2_Ecc_track}, we compare subdomain-averaged $E_{cc}$ strain obtained via our tracking software to the known ground truth for a single beat.
+Overall, $R^{2}$ values (Fig \ref{fig:type2_Ecc_track}a, c \& d) reveal good agreement between tracked and ground truth subdomain-averaged $E_{cc}$ per subdomain, with $R^{2}$ values being greater than $0.9$.
+Furthermore, the mean absolute error in $E_{cc}$ per subdomain (Fig \ref{fig:type2_Ecc_track}b) indicates that the maximum error which occurs in subdomain {\fontfamily{pcr}\selectfont A4} is less than $7.4\%$ of the peak ground truth $E_{cc}$ in the respective subdomain.

-\subsubsection{Validation against manual tracking}
+\subsection{Validation against manual tracking}

-In Fig. \ref{fig:man_track}, we show the comparison between the displacements in the $X$ (horizontal) and $Y$ (vertical) directions obtained via manual tracking to those obtained by ``MicroBundleCompute'' at the highlighted marker points.
+In Fig \ref{fig:man_track}, we show the comparison between the displacements in the $X$ (horizontal) and $Y$ (vertical) directions obtained via manual tracking to those obtained by ``MicroBundleCompute'' at the highlighted marker points.
 In both cases, the $R^2$ values indicate a good correlation between manual tracking results and the results from our computational tracking pipeline.
 Notably, the difference in tracking results between users $1$ and $2$ not only provides a range of values for comparison to our pipeline, but also indicates the fallibility of the manual tracking and the need for automated tools that lead to reproducible results.

-\subsection{Final remarks}
+\section{Final remarks}